 When do you need a Care Plan?

-A Care Plan is essential when the older adult is vulnerable and unable to look after themselves without a lot of support from you and/or anyone else.
-If you are the primary carer, should you break an arm ice skating and be taken to A&E, you will need the reassurance of knowing that whoever steps in to give emergency care to your elder will know what to do.
+A Care Plan is essential when the older adult is vulnerable and unable to look after themselves without your support.
+If you’re the primary carer, should you break an arm ice skating and be taken to A&E, you’ll need the reassurance that whoever steps in to give emergency care to your elder will know what to do.

-In the beginning the Care Plan will be very short and light on information, maybe just a page long, especially if you don’t need care workers.
-When Marj first came to live with us, she was able to walk between houses, stroll to the pub or visit the supermarket with help, prepare her own meals and drinks etc. The Care Plan was limited to the phone numbers to contact us on while we were at work and other critical things like medicine dosages.
+In the beginning, the Care Plan will be short and light on information.
+Perhaps it will be just a page long, especially if you don’t need care worker support.
+When Marj first came to live with us, she was able to walk between houses, stroll to the pub or visit the supermarket with help.
+She could prepare her own meals and drinks etc. The information shared was limited to the phone numbers to contact us on while we were at work or other essentials like medicine dosages.

 Slowly, over the years, Marj came to need our help more and more.
-So slowly over the years, her Care Plan has lengthened as it details how her individual quality of life is sustained and what her individual preferences are.
+Accordingly, her Care Plan has lengthened to detail her preferences and how her quality of life is sustained.

-Throughout her residence with us, Marj has directed how she would prefer to be supported and spend her day.
-Only occasionally have nudges from independent experts been needed, to help ‘transition’ to helpful new practises that support her wish to live on her own (e.g. use of specialist ‘moving and handling’ equipment).
+While living with us, Marj has directed how she’d prefer to be supported and spend her day.
+Occasionally we’re nudged by independent experts to help us ‘transition’ to new practises.
+We’ve had to make changes to keep Marj safe, e.g. use of specialist ‘moving and handling’ equipment.

-I have listed everything you may possibly need to detail, but of course delete anything that is not relevant to you.
-The red copy is for guidance and should be deleted when you’re ready.
-Feel free to adjust anything else – it is now YOURS.
+I’ve listed everything you may possibly need to detail, delete anything that is not relevant to you.
+The red text is for guidance and should be deleted when you’re ready.
+Feel free to download and adjust anything else – it is now YOURS.

 A Care Plan is particularly effective when used with a Care ‘Log Book’.
-Click here to go to my blog post #3 for other help in getting organised and saving time.
+Click here for more help in getting organised and saving time.

 If all this sounds lacking in heart, it’s because the Care Plan is a reference document for everyone, including professionals.
-If you are a family member then of course you will want to add a dollop of love.
+If you’re a family member then of course you will want to add a dollop of love.

-For example, as time has ticked by, while Marj’s ‘needs have been met’ (as the professionals would say), Marj has found less and less reason to laugh.
-However, I am proud to say I can guarantee at least one daily giggle.
-When I check Marj last thing, I wrap my arms around her, snuggle into her neck and kiss her muchly and noisily.
+As time’s ticked by, Marj’s ‘needs have been met’ (as the professionals would say).
+Despite this, Marj has found less and less reason to laugh.
+However, I can guarantee at least one daily giggle.
+When I check Marj last thing, I wrap my arms around her, snuggle into her neck and kiss her noisily.
 That always gets a peal of laughter and a kiss and a hug back.
-It’s not in the Care Plan but it’s important to us.
+It’s not in the Care Plan but it’s important to us both.